Swift, SEPA, CHAPS, ACH, Faster Payments - just some of the examples of payment rails. But what do they actually do? And why are they important?

 However, while you’ll probably use the same rails to travel between two places on a train, there are many options when it comes to payment rails.
 Any non-cash payment you make runs on a payment rail, so let’s look at an example of exactly what happens in closer detail.

 Imagine you’re a UK business that has just received a bank transfer from a customer in the EU.
 Both your business and the payee’s bank are in the Single European Payment Area, so the payment is sent from their bank account to yours via the SEPA payment rail.
 Later you pay one of your suppliers in the US.
 This payment is sent via SWIFT to the supplier's account, as both of your banks are part of the SWIFT network.
 In the evening you send a friend some money you owe them directly from your personal bank account.
 Because you are both UK bank customers, the money appears in their account almost instantly via the Faster Payments payment rail.

 Different payment rails are used for different types of payment, have different geographic focuses or process payments at different speeds.
-Below, we give you a brief overview of some of the world’s largest payment rails - all aboard!
+These are some of the world’s largest payment rails that our customers rely on at OpenPayd - all aboard!